followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/format.md

  A [predefined format](/Documentation/ApiReference/Common/Object_Structures/format/#type) or [custom format string](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String).

 * **Function**
- Specifies a custom format.
+ Applies a custom format to a value and returns this value as a string.
 A shortcut for the [formatter](/Documentation/ApiReference/Common/Object_Structures/format/#formatter) option.

 * **Object**
  Allows you to configure the format.
 Can have one of the following structures: